MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/whats-new/2020/11/devtools.md

 Microsoft Edge Dev is now supported on Ubuntu, Debian, Fedora, and openSUSE distributions.
 Download and install the Microsoft Edge Dev `.deb` or `.rpm` package directly from the [Microsoft Edge Insider site][MicrosoftinsiderDownloadPlatformLinux] or use the standard package management tools of your Linux distribution.

 If you are using a Linux environment in your continuous integration and delivery \(CI/CD\) solutions, Microsoft Edge Driver is also available on Linux.
 To get started automating Microsoft Edge Dev with Microsoft Edge Driver, navigate to [Microsoft Edge Driver Downloads page][MicrosoftDeveloperMicrosoftEdgeToolsWebdriverDownloads].
-For help with automating Microsoft Edge Dev along with Microsoft Edge Driver, navigate to [Use WebDriver (Chromium) for test automation][WebdriverChromiumMain].
+For help with automating Microsoft Edge Dev along with Microsoft Edge Driver, navigate to [Use WebDriver for test automation][WebdriverMain].

 :::image type="complex" source="../../media/2020/11/edge-on-linux.msft.png" alt-text="DevTools in Microsoft Edge on Linux" lightbox="../../media/2020/11/edge-on-linux.msft.png":::
    DevTools in Microsoft Edge on Linux